AnmolSirola/Zero-Knowledge/Circom/Notes.md

 1) Manually designing constraint systems is tedious and error-prone, especially when dealing with large-scale or repetitive constraints.
 2) Populating the witness is equally challenging and requires manual computation of intermediary values that could otherwise be derived programmatically.

+Thus, Circom:

-Thus, Circom 1) simplifies constraint design and 2) automates witness population.
+  1) Simplifies constraint design
+  2) Automates witness population.

 ### Working:

-#### The advantage of <== assign and constrain in Circom
-Circom further simplifies the witness population through its “assign and constrain” operator <==
+Circom further simplifies the witness population through its “assign and constrain” operator `<==`

 Suppose we have the constraint:
         `z === x * y`